-5. Security Considerations
+7. Security Considerations

-The security considerations in the base DHCPv6 spec [RFC2131] applies.
+The security considerations in the base DHCPv6 spec [RFC3315] applies.
 An attacker may change information of the Broadcast Service Controller in packets that are in-tranist from DHCP server to the MN, if integrity protection is not in place.
 In that event, the user of the Broadcast service may be diverted to a rogue broadcast service controller.
 In the absence of a mutual authentication procedure between MN and the Broadcast controller, the MN may receive wrong or fraudulent information about Broadcast Service.

-6. IANA Considerations
+8. IANA Considerations

-The option codes for Broadcast Service Controller Domain Name list and the IPv4 address Must be assigned by IANA.
+The option codes OPTION_BCMCS_SERVER_A, OPTION_BCMCS_SERVER_D for Broadcast Service Controller Domain Name list and IPv6 address respectively Must be assigned by IANA.

-7. Acknowledgements
+9. Acknowledgements